 About the Sculpture Garden

 At Kinstone you’ll be inspired by the sculpture garden of sacred stone spaces and artfully constructed natural buildings.
+This place has been referred to as a Modern Megalithic Garden.
 Here you will find several stone circles, a dolmen, chapel, labyrinth, pond, dry-stacked sculpture, many standing stones, seasonal alignments and more.
-Every aspect of this environment has been lovingly arranged with intention and layers of meaning.
+Every aspect of this environment has been lovingly constructed and arranged with intention and layers of meaning.
 The place naturally lends itself to meditation, contemplation, mindfulness, imagination and reflection.
 Like any work of art, there is always more to see and experience each time you visit.
 Every time you visit you soak up the spirit and energy of this place and you bring spirit and energy with you that works itself into this place – each encounter is an exchange of wonder.
 This is the true magic here.
 Thank you for visiting!

 Plan your Retreat at Kinstone